 - Symptom pattern: Frequency, triggers, nighttime symptoms, and swallowing changes.

-- Current medicine: Brand, generic name, and how long you have used it.
+- Current medicine: Brand, generic name, and length of use.

 - Past responses: What helped, failed, or caused side effects.

-- Other medicines: Prescriptions, OTC products, supplements, and antacids.
+- Other products: Prescriptions, OTC medicines, supplements, and antacids.

 - Risk factors: Pregnancy, kidney disease, liver disease, osteoporosis, or low magnesium history.